By Molly J. Anderson-Childers | Updated May 5, 2018

-Authors Notes: It seems that Ireland is full of water-spirits, river-goddesses, and sea-nymphs.
+It seems that Ireland is full of water-spirits, river-goddesses, and sea-nymphs.
 Every well and bog seems to have its own attendant spirit.
-There were many to choose from, and I could not name or explore them all in the scope of one brief article.
+There were many to choose from, and I could not name or explore them all here.
 The book, "Goddesses in World Mythology" by Ann and Imel, was a great help in finding information about these obscure and sometimes little-known Muses.

 · Leanan Sidhe: Dark Faery of Emerald Isle